Anaminus/roblox-library/modules/Maid/README.md

 Unknown task types are held by the maid until finished, but are otherwise ignored.

 A task that yields is treated as an error.
+Additionally, an error occurs if a maid tries to finalize a task while already finalizing a task.

 <table>
 <thead><tr><th>Table of Contents</th></tr></thead>